leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 features.

 From day zero I hated that it forces me to learn new template programming language (basically Scala subset).
-Plus, initially I disliked the fact that Play Framework Scala templates are generally much more imperative, than declarative.
+Plus, initially I disliked the fact that Scala templates are generally much more imperative, than declarative.
 It reminded me old good PHP scripts with business process logic literally littered around and mixed with visualization.